SudheerBarakers/Python-Inventory-Project/README.md

    {"AAA Company":19993, "BBB Company":235, "CCC Company": 412}

 4. Write to spreadsheet: Calculate and write inventory values for each product into spreadsheet.

+** Different ways to work with files.
+** Python has built-in functions for handling files.

+Python Package to work with spreadsheet

+*** openpyxl - Package - read/write excel

+Install Package:
+    > pip install openpyxl